Can someone help a narcissist heal? Can a narcissist change if his emotional wounds healed?

 Because most of the people I coach are people who live with a narcissist, sometimes they ask me what they should do to help the narcissist they live with get over the emotional wounds that turned him into a narcissist.
 That’s why I decided to write this article.

-Narcissists and Emotional Wounds
+Narcissists and emotional wounds

-Whether he understands himself or not, you can help him by doing the following.
+Whether he understands himself or not, you can help him by doing the following:

-Understand His Emotional wounds
+Understand his emotional wounds

-How to help him Heal
+How to help him heal

-If you want more insight on how to help a heal and become less narcissistic you can read my book “the ultimate guide to making a relationship with a narcissist work“.
+If you want more insight on how to help a narcissist heal and become less narcissistic you can read my book “the ultimate guide to making a relationship with a narcissist work“.